anujdas/cryogen/README.md

 `cryogen` is compiled and statically typed.
 - `make` will install dependencies and build a binary
-- `make build-release` will do the same, but will emit a release binary
+- `make build-release` will do the same but will emit a release binary
+- `make install` will install the binary
+- `make build-docker` will build a statically-linked Linux binary and a Docker image
 - `make clean` will remove build artifacts
 - `make test` will run specs
 - `make format` will format code according to the Crystal style guide